What is it?

 Navigability and Learnability

-In this example, we see two patterns that improve the experience of the passenger visiting this website.
+In this example, we see two solutions that improve the experience of the passenger visiting this website.

 On the one hand, we have a classic coach-mark that teaches the user about functionality that is not evident in the first layer of interaction.